sdwheeler/seanonit/content/docs/04-github/slide3.md

 git config --global core.excludesfile ~/.gitignore
 ```

+For more information, see the [Customizing Git][04] topic in the Git documentation.

-When you are installing on Windows, the installer walks you through all of the settings.
+When you are installing on Windows, the installer walks you through all the settings.
 If you are
 installing on macOS or Linux, you need to configure the default branch name and credential manager.

 ```powershell